 The humidity should be above about 40%.
 Indoors, if the humidity is too low, consider using an ultrasonic room

-humidifier, which you can buy at home-improvement stores and thrift shops.
+humidifier, sold at home-improvement stores and some thrift shops.

 It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone.
-Or plant may need more fertilizer, particularly nitrogen.
+If you're sure the roots are moist enought, the plant may need more fertilizer, particularly nitrogen.
 Keep in mind the plant normally drops its leaves each winter when exposed to cool temperatures.

 Transplanting -- When your plants are 2 months old, you may transfer them to a larger pot.
 Water the soil first, and

 avoid letting the soil ball break apart, which can damage the roots.
 After transplanting, avoid packing the soil down, and give no direct sun or liquid fertilizer the